giaphattram/kafka_python/README.md

 ### Scenario 2: The Kafka container fails to be created or fails to become healthy

-In this case, please just stop the operation with ctrl+c or ctrl+z and rerun the docker-compose.
+In this case, please just stop the operation with ctrl+c and rerun the docker-compose.

 `docker-compose up --build`